Uvacoder/review-templates/src/reviews/water.md

 path: water

 ---
-There's nothing quite like a cool cup of H2O when you're thirsty.
+There's nothing quite like a cup of H2O when you're thirsty.

-Apparently, you should drink it at "room temperature" but that's for squares.
+Apparently, you should drink at "room temperature" but that's for squares.